Sirius902/LuaBackend/INSTALL.md

 - The installation is now finished.
 LuaBackend will be automatically started with the game and can be easily uninstalled by simply removing the ``DBGHELP.dll``.
 To verify it is installed correctly, you can open the LuaBackend console using the F2 key on the keyboard in game.

+### Custom script locations

+A configuration file can be used to customize the script location(s).

+- Create a file called `LuaScriptLocations.txt` in the same folder as `DBGHELP.dll` (the game install folder).
+- Each line of this file should contain a single location in which to look for scripts.
+- The actual scripts still go into game-specific sub-folders of each listed location as described above.
+    - For example, if the file lists `C:\foo\luascript`, then scripts for Kingdom Hearts go in `C:\foo\luascript\kh1`.
+- If the configuration file is present, only the location(s) configured are searched for scripts.
+  This allows you to completely override the default location if the default location is causing problems.
+- If the configuration file is absent, only the default location from above is searched for scripts.